Actindo-AG/Documentation/DataHub/UserInterface/02c_Settings.md

   Attribute sub-group to the selected attribute group.
 Hover over the attribute sub-group to display the ![Edit](/Assets/Icons/Edit03.png "[Edit]") (Edit) button.

 - ![Add](/Assets/Icons/Plus01.png "[Add]") (Add)
   Click this button to add an attribute group or sub-group.
 A plus sign is displayed in each displayed column.
 Click the plus sign in the desired column to add a new attribute group or sub-group to the selected attribute group.
-The *Add Element* window is displayed.
+The *Add element* window is displayed.
   For detailed information about creating attribute groups or sub-groups, see [Create an attribute group](/DataHub/Integration/03_ManageAttributeGroups.md#create-an-attribute-group) or [Create an attribute sub-group](/DataHub/Integration/03_ManageAttributeGroups.md#create-an-attribute-sub-group).

 ### Add element

 *DataHub > Settings > Tab ATTRIBUTE GROUPS > Button Edit > Button Add*

 ![Add element](/Assets/Screenshots/DataHub/Settings/AttributeGroups/AddElement.png "[Add element]")

-> [Info] The *Add Element* window for attribute groups and sub-groups is identical.
+> [Info] The *Add alement* window for attribute groups and sub-groups is identical.

 - Language
   Click the drop-down list and select the language in which the *Name (Language)* field is displayed.
 The system languages *English (United States)* and *Deutsch (Deutschland)* are available in the drop-down list.